parloa/terraform-azurerm-avm-res-cache-redis/examples/basic/README.md

 <!-- BEGIN_TF_DOCS -->
 # Default example

-This deploys the Azure Cache for Redis module in its simplest form.
+This deploys the Azure Cache for Redis module with a basic sku to demonstrate how to work around the zone field requiring an input.

 ```hcl
 terraform {